Skip to main content

 Once your tomatoes flower, switch to a fertilizer higher in phosphorus and potassium.
 These nutrients encourage more flowers and fruits.
 Continue feeding every 2-3 weeks with a liquid fertilizer or according to the product's instructions.

-Applying Fertilizer to Your Tomato Planters
+How to Apply Fertilizer to Your Tomato Planters

 For granular fertilizers, use them around the base of the plants.
 Gently work them into the top layer of soil, careful not to disturb the roots.
 Water the plants thoroughly after application to help dissolve the fertilizer and allow the nutrients to reach the roots.

 For liquid fertilizers, mix according to the package instructions.
 Then, apply directly to the soil or as a foliar spray during regular watering.
-Spraying fish emulsion to your plants is also an excellent way to provide a boost.
+Spraying fish emulsion on your plants is also an excellent way to provide a boost.

 Consistent feeding ensures that your tomato plants can access the nutrients they need to thrive.
 It helps ensure a generous yield of delicious, juicy tomatoes.
 Watch your plants for signs of nutrient deficiencies, such as yellowing leaves or poor fruit development.
 Adjust your feeding schedule or fertilizer type as needed.